Hello and welcome.

 It was thrown into a leaky basement cesspool that contaminated the water in the Broad Street well, which was, ironically, reputed to have the best water in the city.

-Now, back in Eighteen-Forty-Eight, six years prior to that outbreak, the Water Board of London had felt the urgency to address the issue of the Great Stink that arose from all that poop and other wastes.
+Now, back in 1848, six years prior to that outbreak, the Water Board of London had felt the urgency to address the issue of the Great Stink that arose from all that poop and other wastes.

 They passed the “Nuisances Removal and Contagious Disease Prevention Act,” legislation to rid the city of noxious materials that were fouling the air.